jfroment/seedbox/doc/UPGRADE_V2.md

 ./run-seedbox.sh
 ```

-When everything runs smoothly, you can delete your old configuration file:
+When everything runs smoothly, you can delete your old configuration file which is now useless:

 ```sh
 rm -f services.conf